New York Equitable Distribution Lawyer

 Waste of Marital Property During the Divorce

-It’s important to note that neither spouse is allowed to reduce, destroy, or waste the value of marital property during the divorce proceedings.
-Should this happen, the judge may decrease that partner’s portion to reimburse for the loss he/she caused.
+It is important to note that neither spouse is allowed to reduce, destroy, or waste the value of marital property during the divorce proceedings.
+Should this happen, the judge may decrease that partner’s portion to reimburse for the loss they caused.

 The judge will consider whether a partner offloaded marital assets for less than the actual value during the divorce proceedings.